-Michelle Rogers is the consumer experience director at the Ventura County Star.
-She is an award-winning journalist and editor, and has spent the last year overseeing social media strategy, community engagement and events at The Star.
-Her passion is in digital storytelling and community engagement.
+Michelle Rogers, consumer experience director at the Ventura County Star, has helped facilitate new ways we bring you stories.
+From the local history podcast "Never 30" to the popular Ventura Storytellers Project to the VCS Eats newsletter sent directly to subscriber inboxes and our use of Facebook Messenger to share news, the Ventura, California, resident looks at trends in digital media to bring you local news in formats and on platforms you prefer.
+The Eastern Michigan University graduate has a long history in news, working as an award-winning reporter and editor.
 She was an original member of Digital First Media's ideaLab, where she was given the resources and time to experiment and innovate with digital storytelling tools for three years.
-She was the founder of the Southeast Michigan Media Lab and 530 Media Project, training the public in social media and digital media tools, and her work has been written about in national industry magazines.
+She was the founder of the Southeast Michigan Media Lab and 530 Media Project in Northern California, training the public in social media and digital media tools, and her work has been written about in national industry magazines.
 Find her on Twitter @mrogers_VCS, instagram @editormichellerogers and Facebook @michelle.rogers.vcs.

 Anthony Plascencia is a multimedia producer and photojournalist for the Ventura County Star.
 Being one of the creators and co-producers of the Star’s “Never 30” history podcast, he loves hearing and sharing unique stories of interesting people and places.
 As a native of Ventura County, he is often out in the community covering local news and attending community events.
 He lives in Oxnard with his wife, children and an extended family of pets.